The Mission of the Apostles and the Mission of the Church – Acts 4

 Now, Lord, consider their threats and enable your servants to speak your word with great boldness.
 Stretch out your hand to heal and perform signs and wonders through the name of your holy servant Jesus.”
 After they prayed, the place where they were meeting was shaken.
 And they were all filled with the Holy Spirit and spoke the word of God boldly.
 That’s the apostles.

 All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had.
+That’s the mission of the church.
+Now Luke gives us both sides again, just to be completely clear.

 With great power the apostles gave their witness to the resurrection of the Lord Jesus.
+Just what we saw in 4:31 – They were all filled with the Holy Spirit and spoke the word of God boldly.

 And great grace was at work in them all so that there were no needy persons among them.
 For, from time to time, those who owned land or houses sold them, brought the money from the sales and put it at the apostles’ feet, and it was distributed to anyone who had need.
 Joseph, a Levite from Cyprus, whom the apostles called Barnabas (which means “son of encouragement”), sold a field he owned and brought the money and put it at the apostles’ feet.
+The mission of the church was entirely one another.

 In Rev 7, John sees a great crowd that no one can number, a multitude from every nation and tribe and people and language, all praising God and the Lamb.
 Acts tells us how that happened, how the gospel spread from Jerusalem, by the work of the Holy Spirit, to include more and more of the world’s nations and peoples.

 At this early stage of Acts the apostles are preaching the gospel, but that did not take them out of local church life.
 They would not wait on tables, they had a different service than that.
 But the people brought their money to the feet of the apostles.
 The apostles were involved in that church and knew who had the real needs.
+At this stage, the apostles were the elders of that first church.

 The apostles were involved enough to be impressed with that Levite from Cyprus, whose name was Joseph.
 The apostles saw that consolation poured out of this man onto other believers, and called him “Barnabas,” “son of consolation.”
 Those called to service outside the local church stayed involved in local churches.
 This was consistent in the New Testament, though sadly it is not always true now.

-On the other hand, with God’s great help, much of this happens here.
+On the other hand, with God’s help, much of this happens here.
 I see much, and I just see a fraction of what happens.
 God has been pulling us this way, and that shows in this body.
+The only question to ask is, “what works for me?”
+Don’t worry about what others do that does not work for you.
+We all have limitations, based on who we are, and our situation.

 PRAYER: Lord, you said that the fields were ripe but the workers were few, and we should pray to you to send more workers into your fields.
 Lord of the harvest, there are not enough workers in those fields.
 There are people out there ready to turn to you.
-Send people out with the good news, fill them with the Spirit and send them out.
+Send workers out with the good news, fill them with the Spirit and send them out.

 BENEDICTION: May the God who gives endurance and encouragement give us a spirit of unity among ourselves as we follow Christ Jesus, so that with one heart and mouth we may glorify the God and Father of our Lord Jesus Christ.
 Amen.
 Go in God’s peace to love and serve the Lord.